Payroll Services in Wisconsin

 wages $240,190 and over withhold at 7.65%.

 *Confused?
 Patriot calculates all supplemental wages and withholding for you with guaranteed accuracy!
-Try it free!
+Try it for free!

-- New Hire Reporting — Employers must report hiring, rehiring, and return to work within 20 days on Form W-4, Wisconsin for WT-4, electronically, by telephone, by Internet to:
+- New Hire Reporting — Employers must report hiring, re-hiring, and return to work within 20 days on Form W-4, Wisconsin for WT-4 by telephone, online, or by mail to:

 P.O.
 Box 14431